lisa-lumos/ios-swift-projects/README.md

 # iOS Swift projects
 Note: Inside each project folder, I have created a `README.md` file that describes how to create the corresponding app.

+## 05. Quizzler App

 ## 04. Egg Timer App
 A timer for boilder eggs with different hardness.
+The progress bar will show progress, and a sound will be played when timer is up.

-Keywords:
+Keywords: `Optionals`, `scheduledTimer`, `Progress View`

 Please wait while the `.gif` files are loading...

 |  App View | Home View |
 | ----------- | ----------- |
 | <img src="04.
 Egg Timer/App Snapshots/animation.gif" style="width:300px"> | <img src="04.
 Egg Timer/App Snapshots/home.png" style="width:300px"> |

 ## 03. Xylophone App
 This plays a different sound according to the button that is pressed.
 There's also animation to the button press.